 Boston Medical Center

-The Mental Health Counseling and Behavioral Medicine program is located on the campus of the Boston University Medical Center.
+The Mental Health Counseling and Behavioral Medicine program is located on the campus of Boston University Medical Center.
 Boston Medical Center is a large safety-net hospital with a mission of providing “exceptional care without exception”.
 The Medical Center is one of the most diverse hospitals in New England, both in student-body and patient population, and is a site for many of our clinical placements for the Mental Health Counseling and Behavioral Medicine students.

 Living in Boston